- Professor Clare Elwell

-Clare studied Maths, Physics and Chemistry at A’ Level and initially thought about a career in medicine.
-In 1984, during her A level studies, she obtained sponsorship from BP to attend LIYSF.
-During a lecture about Medical Physics she learnt for the first time how integral physics and engineering are to many areas of medicine.
+Clare studied Maths, Physics, and Chemistry at A’ Level and initially thought about a career in medicine.
+In 1984, during her A-level studies, she obtained sponsorship from BP to attend LIYSF.
+During a lecture about Medical Physics, she learnt for the first time how integral physics and engineering are too many areas of medicine.
 This lecture at LIYSF was her “light-bulb” moment and inspired her to pursue a degree and subsequently a career in Medical Physics.

 Clare obtained her BSc. in Physics with Medical Physics in 1988 from the University of Exeter, where she also completed her MPhil (1991).
-She gained a PhD from UCL in 1995 describing near infrared spectroscopy (NIRS), an optical brain imaging technique.
+She gained a Ph.D. from UCL in 1995 describing near-infrared spectroscopy (NIRS), an optical brain imaging technique.
 She went on to develop NIRS methods to enable monitoring and imaging of the human brain across a range of clinical and life science applications.
-She is now Director of the Near Infrared Spectroscopy Research Group in the Biomedical Optics Research Laboratory at UCL and holds honorary positions at University College London Hospital, the National Hospital for Neurology and Neurosurgery and University of Essex.
+She is now Director of the Near-Infrared Spectroscopy Research Group in the Biomedical Optics Research Laboratory at UCL and holds honorary positions at University College London Hospital, the National Hospital for Neurology and Neurosurgery, and the University of Essex.
 She is a Visiting Professor at Birkbeck, University of London.
-Her research projects include studies of infant brain development, autism, acute brain injury in adults, children and infants, sports performance, migraine and malaria.
-Clare is President of the Society for Functional Near Infrared Spectroscopy, an organization for which she was a founding member.
+Her research projects include studies of infant brain development, autism, acute brain injury in adults, children, and infants, sports performance, migraine, and malaria.
+Clare is President of the Society for Functional Near-Infrared Spectroscopy, an organization for which she was a founding member.
 She is past President of the Society on Oxygen Transport to Tissue (ISOTT).

-Since 2012, Clare has led a Bill and Melinda Gates Foundation funded project using optical imaging techniques to study brain development in infants in rural Gambia.
-This work resulted in the first functional brain imaging of infants in Africa, and led her to establish the Globalfnirs initiative (www.globalfnirs.org) to support the application of NIRS in global health projects.
-She currently leads the Brain Imaging for Global Health (BRIGHT) project to investigate the impact of malnutrition and other risk factors on infant brain development in rural Gambia.
+Since 2012, Clare has led a Bill and Melinda Gates Foundation-funded project using optical imaging techniques to study brain development in infants in the rural Gambia.
+This work resulted in the first functional brain imaging of infants in Africa and led her to establish the Globalfnirs initiative (www.globalfnirs.org) to support the application of NIRS in global health projects.
+She currently leads the Brain Imaging for Global Health (BRIGHT) project to investigate the impact of malnutrition and other risk factors on infant brain development in the rural Gambia.